Falcion/Briefmaschine/README.md

 - Any potentional IDE or text-editor with .NET native support (better if with support of NUGET);
 - Downloaded .NET SDK on your working machine;
+- \* if you desire to contribute to the project, also downloaded [Node.js](https://nodejs.org/) on your machine for integration with commits linting;

 <p align="right"><a href="#readme-top" title="Back to the top of README">[^]</a></p>